sarahkitten/Pokemon-Catch/docs/TimeTrialFeaturePlan.md

 - The countdown is integrated with App.tsx and appears after the user confirms the Time Trial options
 - Appropriate tests are added for the component and its integration
 - No errors or warnings in the console

+### Subsequent Tasks

+#### Task 1: Implement TimeTrialTimer Component
+After the countdown completes, the timer needs to be shown.
+This component is critical for the time trial gameplay.

+1. Create the TimeTrialTimer component with:
+   - Digital display of remaining time (minutes:seconds format)
+   - Visual feedback when time is added (animation/color change)
+   - Props for controlling the current time and time additions
+   - Appropriate styling to match the app's aesthetic

+2. Update App.tsx to:
+   - Show the timer once the countdown completes
+   - Update the timer based on the useTimeTrialState hook
+   - Handle timer completion event

+#### Task 2: Implement Time Trial Game Mode in App.tsx
+Now that we have the countdown and timer components, we need to implement the actual time trial game mode.

+1. Update App.tsx to:
+   - Add conditional rendering for time trial mode vs. normal mode
+   - Integrate useTimeTrialState hook with the game UI
+   - Pass appropriate props to PokemonList and SearchForm components
+   - Handle catching Pokemon and adding time in time trial mode
+   - Detect when the time trial ends (timer reaches zero or all Pokemon caught)

+2. Update SearchForm.tsx (if needed) to:
+   - Adapt to time trial mode requirements
+   - Handle user input specifically for time trial mode

+#### Task 3: Implement TimeTrialResults Component
+When the time trial ends, users need to see their results.

+1. Create the TimeTrialResults component with:
+   - Display of total Pokemon caught
+   - Display of time elapsed
+   - Display of difficulty level and settings used
+   - "Try Again" button with same settings
+   - "New Challenge" button to get different settings
+   - "Back to Main App" button
+   - Share button to generate shareable challenge URL
+   - Appropriate styling to match the app's aesthetic

+2. Update App.tsx to:
+   - Show the results screen when time trial ends
+   - Pass appropriate props to the results component
+   - Handle "Try Again", "New Challenge", and "Back to Main App" actions

+#### Task 4: Implement Sharing Functionality
+The ability to share time trial challenges is a key feature to implement.

+1. Create utility functions in timeTrialUtils.ts:
+   - Functions to encode time trial settings into URL parameters
+   - Functions to decode URL parameters into time trial settings
+   - Functions to generate shareable URLs

+2. Update App.tsx to:
+   - Detect shared challenge URLs on app load
+   - Configure time trial options based on URL parameters
+   - Handle sharing from the results screen

+#### Task 5: Polish and Testing
+Final polish and comprehensive testing to ensure quality.

+1. Polish UI:
+   - Add transitions between different time trial screens
+   - Enhance visual feedback for time additions
+   - Refine responsive design for all screen sizes

+2. Comprehensive testing:
+   - Unit tests for all new components
+   - Integration tests for the complete time trial flow
+   - Testing on different devices and browsers
+   - User testing to gather feedback on difficulty balance

+### Expected Timeline
+- TimeTrialTimer Component: 1-2 days
+- Time Trial Game Mode implementation: 2-3 days
+- TimeTrialResults Component: 1-2 days
+- Sharing Functionality: 1-2 days
+- Polish and Testing: 2-3 days

+Total remaining work: 7-12 days

+### Definition of Done for the Complete Feature
+- All Time Trial components are implemented and styled consistently
+- The complete Time Trial flow works from start to finish
+- Users can select options, play the game, see results, and share challenges
+- URL sharing and loading shared challenges works correctly
+- All animations and transitions are smooth
+- The feature is responsive on all screen sizes
+- Comprehensive test coverage is in place
+- No errors or warnings in the console
+- The feature has been code reviewed and approved